ZijianF/KindaHot/ProjectDocument.md

 ## Narrative Design

-* Yuxuan: One sketched design was to drop the player inside a Fallout, "tomPunk" style of setting, where the character needs to go down, and shoot his way through a vault like structure in order to find its trophy.
+* Yuxuan: One sketched design was to drop the player inside a Fallout, "atomPunk" style of setting, where the character needs to go down, and shoot his way through a vault like structure in order to find its trophy.